PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 });
 ```

-Allowing all of the scaffolding to be edited opens up the ability to [pass props](code/nodejs/#passing-props-to-code-steps) into your Node.js code steps.
+Allowing all of the scaffolding to be edited opens up the ability to [pass props](code/nodejs/#passing-props-to-code-steps) into your Node.js code steps, which we'll cover later.

 ### Step Exports